asuengineering/asu-labs-theme/README.md

 ## Enhancements

+### Version 1.5 (Current)

+- Adds support to display blog posts on the home page.
+- The gold background on post archive pages was way too bright.
+This update makes is so sunglasses are no longer required.
+- Removes unused widget sidebar area and registers two additional sidebar areas.
+One for under the main navigation, and a second to add context above the blog post listings on the home page.

+### Version 1.4.1

+- Includes a fix for the default page template and the assigned featured image.
+- Adds support for additional custom post types to be featured and displayed correctly on the home page.
+- Removes displayed date on `page.php`.

 ### Version 1.4

 - Fixed bug within `taxonomy-research-theme.php` which caused it to display all projects and publications instead of just the related items.
 - The accordion panel in the main navigation that contains the current page will now be open by default.
 - Enhancements to the mobile menu were introduced in this release.

-#### Version 1.4.1

-- Includes a fix for the default page template and the assigned featured image.
-- Adds support for additional custom post types to be featured and displayed correctly on the home page.
-- Removes displayed date on `page.php`.

 ### Version 1.3